How to Install phpMyAdmin on Debian 12

 Step 3: Check phpMyAdmin GPG Key

-Each downloaded archive has a corresponding .asc file that contains its unique key signature.
-The signature can be verified once both files are in the same folder.
+Each downloaded archive includes an ASC file containing its unique key signature.
+The signature can be verified once both files are in the same directory.

 To verify the GPG key for phpMyAdmin: